-The magnet academies attract top students as well as talented teachers who bring innovative ideas to the classroom.
-Teachers are chosen based on their specialized skills and commitment to each program’s focus.
+These schools attract top students and talented teachers who bring innovative ideas to the classroom.
+Teachers are chosen based on their academic preparation, professional experience, and specialized skills.

 The Board of Trustees and School District Administration are committed to the success of the Select Schools Program.
 Additional funding is allocated to Select Schools to meet their personnel, instructional, and staff development needs.